fio-ben-TER2013/WWWConference/README.md

-For  "database_user" put your phpmyadmin user name, and "database_password" , and use your PhpMyAdmin password.
+For  "database_user" put your mysql user name, and "database_password" , and use your mysql password.
 After that, save and add this file to : WWWConference/app/config

 Return in your Git xterm :